Marazion Town Hall

 Marazion Town Hall is a municipal building in the Market Place, Marazion, Cornwall, England.
-The town hall, which is currently used as a museum, is a Grade II listed building.
+The town hall, which currently includes a museum on the ground floor, is a Grade II listed building.

 History

 The current structure was commissioned to replace an old market hall which dated back at least to the mid-18th century, but was substantially rebuilt in the late-18th century.